 "That is still considered a valid dose and you will still get that full protection with that second dose,” Christ said.

-Can part-time residents get the vaccine in Arizona?
+Can part-time residents or visitors get the vaccine in Arizona?

 Yes, according to the Arizona Department of Health Services, “place of permanent residence does not factor into whether someone can get vaccinated in Arizona.”

-Vaccination sites in Arizona are also in need of volunteers.
-Those who volunteer to help may also be eligible to receive a vaccine if they have not yet been inoculated.
+Vaccination sites in Arizona are in need of volunteers.
+Those who volunteer to help may be eligible to receive a vaccine if they have not yet been inoculated.

 Recently retired doctors, nurses or other medically qualified volunteers are needed to administer shots.